wwJsonSerializer::DeserializeCursor

 BROWSE NOWAIT

-This method only works with a top level object array and does not work with child properties.
-The assumption is that the entire result is the table data contained in a single array.
+This method only works with a top level object JSON Object Array and does not work with nested child properties.
+The assumption is that the entire result is the table data contained in a single array of objects where the object matches the cursor/table fields.

 o.DeserializeCursor(lcJson, lcReadWriteCursor)